 CTRL a few times, then testing your number keys again.

 When prompted, enter the password associated with the account.
-For security purposes, as you type or when you paste, the password the characters will not be displayed and the cursor will not change.
+For security purposes, your password will not be displayed on the screen as you type or paste it into the command line.

 Once you've entered the password, press

 ENTER.
-If this is the first time you’ve logged in after resetting the root password through the control panel, you will be prompted to enter the password again, then asked to choose a new password:
+If this is the first time you've logged in after resetting the root password through the control panel, you are prompted to enter the password again, then asked to choose a new password.

 You are required to change your password immediately (root enforced) Changing password for root. (current) UNIX password: Enter new UNIX password: Retype new UNIX password:

-Once you’ve successfully entered your credentials and, if required, set a new password, you should be logged in to your Droplet.
-From here, you can reset misbehaving configuration files or services in order to restore network access.
+Once you've successfully entered your credentials you should be logged in to your Droplet.
+From here, you can repair or reset configuration files or services in order to restore network access.